PeppeL-G/course-material/.github/ISSUE_TEMPLATE/help-question.md

 I searched for "js sum reduce" on Google and found the webpage XXX which explained how a similar example worked, but I still don't understand how this code works.

 # The question(s)
 Write your questions (a list of sentences each ending with a question mark) you want answered here.
-The teacher (or a friendly student) will only answer the questions you write here, so think twice about them.
+The teacher (or a friendly student) will only answer the questions you write here, so be sure to ask good questions.

 ## Example 1
 Why does it display the number 14 instead of the expected number 17?